alehee/RentIt/README.md

 </p>

 ## Description
 *RentIt* is an universal web platform for rent-a-thing purposes written in PHP with Bootstrap and JQuery with admin control panel, easy to use UI and cool stuff like top lists.
+Manage your rental business with this light platform, create items to rent and let the platform handle the orders system.
+Users will be pleased with this solution!

 ## Used technology
 Langagues: